 Thermal baths and small hotels around Lake Chiemsee

 When the cold days arrive at Lake Chiemsee and fog spreads across the fields, the region transforms.
 Paths that are bustling in summer now seem almost deserted.
-This time of year is particularly ideal for a short winter wellness break in the Chiemgau region, combining warmth, tranquility, and good food.
+This time of year is the perfect time for a short winter wellness break in the Chiemgau region, where warmth, tranquility, and good food come together.
 Small hotels, guesthouses, and the thermal baths at the edge of the Alps offer places to unwind without having to travel far.

 - You can find more tips for wellness in the Chiemgau region here.

-Those specifically seeking tranquility in winter will quickly encounter a choice when planning their trip: short distances and familiar spots around Lake Chiemsee – or a slightly longer journey further south.
-Especially in winter, many regions in Austria offer wellness hotels that focus more on retreat and clear structures.
+Those seeking tranquility in winter often face a dilemma when planning their trip.
+Is a break with short distances and familiar scenery around Lake Chiemsee sufficient, or should it be a stay focused more on retreat and structured routines?
+Especially in winter, many regions in Austria offer accommodations that consistently prioritize this kind of peace and quiet.
 You can find an overview of such options in our article on...
 Winter wellness in Austria.

 What makes wellness in winter particularly pleasant

-Such moments can also be experienced in the Chiemgau thermal baths or on winter paths around the lake.
+You can experience such moments in the Chiemgau thermal baths as well as on quiet paths around the lake.

 Winter wellness in the Chiemgau region

 A central destination for many is the Chiemgau Therme in Bad Endorf.
 The warm water comes from a state-recognized healing spring.
 The outdoor pool is particularly impressive when it's frosty outside and steam rises from the water's surface.
-From there, you can see the hilly landscape between Lake Simssee and the Chiemgau region, which is often covered in hoarfrost in winter.
+From there, you can see the rolling hills between Lake Simssee and the Chiemgau region, which are often covered in hoarfrost in winter.

-The pools vary in temperature, allowing for longer bathing sessions to be easily combined with shorter stays in warmer areas.
-The sauna area also offers several rooms with views of the outdoors, where you can experience the winter landscape without being exposed to the cold.
+The pools vary in temperature, making it easy to combine longer bathing sessions with shorter stays in warmer areas.
+The sauna area also offers several rooms with views of the outdoors.
+There, you can experience the winter landscape without being exposed to the cold.

 Best wellness gift ideas for the Christmas season